stevenjlho/leetcode/solutions/11. Container With Most Water/README.md

 ## Intuition

-Using a two-pointer approach allows us to efficiently explore potential containers and track the one with the maximum area.
+Using a two-pointer approach to find the area of water the container can hold is determined by the shorter of the two walls and the distance between them.

 ## Approach